OcelotWalrus/F-15/README.md

 * Implement A/G mechanics
 * Enhance the radar canvs using DCS F-15's
 * Make a manual as much detailed as DCS's one
+* Make an actual gun crosshair with all the crap and stuff

 ---
 ORIGINAL TEXT